Guide

 Why California Veterans Are Choosing VA Loans

-California has one of the largest concentrations of military installations in the country — Camp Pendleton, Travis Air Force Base, Naval Base San Diego, Edwards Air Force Base, and more.
+California has one of the largest concentrations of Military installations in the country — Camp Pendleton, Travis Air Force Base, Naval Base San Diego, Edwards Air Force Base, and more.
 That infrastructure creates a large pool of eligible Veterans and active-duty borrowers who are already familiar with the VA benefit.

 The financial math is straightforward.
 VA loans carry lower interest rates on average than conventional mortgages.
 In early 2026, the average 30-year fixed VA rate was approximately 6.63% nationally, compared to conventional rates running 15 to 30 basis points higher in most markets.
 Combined with zero PMI, the monthly payment difference on a $600,000 loan can exceed $500 compared to a conventional loan with less than 20% down.